Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 The primary goal of this project was to explore the current machine learning landscape in a practical manner, putting to work all the things I had learnt from the books and videos I had been voraciously consuming.
 Given I have only covered a fraction of the things I learnt in this blog, I think that went pretty well!

-Building something is obviously a much slower process than reading or watching a guide so it is a learning techique I resort to less often when trying to cram on a subject, but it is a much deeper and more involved experience which I find activates my brain in a completely different way.
+Building something is obviously a much slower process than reading or watching a guide so it is a learning techique I resort to less often when trying to cram a subject, but it is a much deeper and more involved experience which I find activates my brain in a completely different way.
 Actively asking questions and exploring ideas rather than having them fed in forces me to really understand what is going on.

 Despite not using Python for over a decade, with a little help from Github Copilot I was able to make rapid progress.
-Pytorch with einops in particular was really intuitive and fun to work with and I think anyone with a little programming knowledge would find them easy to pick up.
+[Pytorch](https://pytorch.org/) with [einops](https://github.com/arogozhnikov/einops) in particular was really intuitive and fun to work with and I think anyone with a little programming knowledge would find them easy to pick up.

 I have a [repo with the bare dev container](https://github.com/Ryan-Palmer/PyTorch-DevContainer) which you can use to spin up a fully configured Python / Pytorch environment if you would like to take it for a spin.